 Manufacturing companies are especially dependent on sources of credit to float their operations and inventory.
 In a declining economic environment, banks are likely to increase their lending standards, raise rates and be very stingy.
 Make sure you have all the credit you need BEFORE the economy turns and banks turn off the credit spigot.

-This can impact company morale at all levels, including within the leadership team.
+This can impact company morale, including within the leadership team.

 It is easy to be complacent and harbor sky-high expectations for your company, valuation, and exit potential when:

 - The NASDAQ is up 25% on the year